 The role of the Vice-President is to represent the students and make sure that their voice and opinions are heard.
 The Vice-President is here to help out with anything that students may need during the year.
-Whether it is support or advice with education and welfare matters to helping you setting up societies, so pop into the office any time for chat.
+Whether it is support or advice with education and welfare matters or helping you to set up a society, the SU is here to help you.